intel/dffml/docs/installation.rst

 Installation
 ============

-DFFML currently **supports Python 3.7 and 3.8**.
-If your distribution's package manager doesn't provide Python 3.7 or 3.8,
+DFFML currently **supports Python 3.7 and 3.8 on Linux**.
+If your distribution's package manager doesn't provide Python 3.7 or 3.8, `pyenv <https://github.com/pyenv/pyenv#simple-python-version-management-pyenv>`_ is another good way to install it.
-`pyenv <https://github.com/pyenv/pyenv#simple-python-version-management-pyenv>`_
-is another good way to install it.
 You could also use the docker container.

+Windows and MacOS support varies by which plugins you install.
+We do not currently have a list of what is supported and what is not supported on those OSs.

 DFFML is available via pip.